awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

 ------

-   For information about creating cron expressions for the `schedule` parameter, see [Reference: Cron and Rate Expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.
+   For information about creating cron expressions for the `schedule` parameter, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

-   For an explanation of how the various schedule\-related options for maintenance windows relate to one another, see [Reference: Maintenance Windows Scheduling and Active Period Options](maintenance-windows-schedule-options.md)\.
+   For an explanation of how the various schedule\-related options for maintenance windows relate to one another, see [Reference: Maintenance window scheduling and active period options](maintenance-windows-schedule-options.md)\.

    The system returns information like the following: